Nikhitha1211/Movie-App/README.md

 **#Movie-App**
-Lists the top 250 movies on IMDB.
+Lists the top 250 movies of IMDB sourced through API.
 Search and Filters like Rating, Genre are included.

-View the webiste at [Movie-App](https://nikhitha1211.github.io/Movie-App/)
+**#Run project locally**
+Run the server file
+Launch html file in the browser